 Masks have been used by people for as long as people have been around.
 They've been used for rituals, religious presentations, theater, holidays, and carnival.
 A mask is the familiar made unfamiliar.
 Or, sometimes, it is the unfamiliar made familiar.
 Most information we have about a person comes from our observation of the face.
 Transforming the character of the face alters a person utterly.

 Masks can be made from anything.
 Throughout history, masks have been constructed from the elements that were available.
-The American Indians used carved wood, and stretched skins that have been hardened into shapses.
+The American Indians used carved wood, and stretched skins that have been hardened into shapes.
 Ancient Greeks used large masks with trumpet structures built into them for voice amplification in their outdoor theater.
-Carnival masks have been constructed from fabrics and feathers and anything else availble.
+Carnival masks have been constructed from fabrics and feathers and anything else available.

-The unmoving features of the face, or a covering on the face, either enlarged, or stlized, have tremendous power.
-Anthing worn over the face is a mask.
+The unmoving features of the face, or a covering on the face, either enlarged, or stylized, have tremendous power.
+Anything worn over the face is a mask.

 More recently, masks have been made from materials that are cast.

 Masks that are molded and constructed with realistic features that suggest creatures, or other people seem to have replaced masks.
 The most popularized, and popular uses of masks have been Halloween, and Carnival.

 Rubber latex is the most pliant, and most popular material available for latex mask making.
 It is also one of the simplest material to use for the process.